mikeizbicki/ucr-cs100/tutorials/GitHub/README.md

 ```
 That simply means that the everything currently on your GitHub is already in sync with your local machine.

+###Git Pull
+The command `git pull` can be explained rather intuitively.
+In the case that your work on GitHub has been edited and doesn't match the work on your local computer, you can use `git pull` in order to literally "pull" the work from the interwebs onto your computer.
+This is useful if, for example, multipl people have contributed and made changes your repository online. `Git pull` would allow you to sync those changes onto your local machine.
+It should be noted, however, that ue of this command will automatically result in a merge attempt of the work you pulled into the branch and directory that you're currently on, so make sure you commit and save your changes before pulling!

 ##Branching